 BEING ONE OF THE GUYS

 We women often want to be 'one of the guys'.
 Because if men can do it, we should be able to do it too, right?
 Even if we have to completely exhaust ourselves?
-How so?
-We're just not men.
+How come we can’t do the exact same?
+Simple: we’re just not men.
 Easy.
 Conversation over.
 We are women!
 Not men.
 And many of us are also mothers.
-Actually, we just have to appreciate that.
+We just have to appreciate that.
 We simply have talents that men do not, and it's the same the other way around.
 Yeah, really :-)

 ONE OF THE GUYS